Copyediting: mechanics, accuracy, style

-- usage — words often misused: further/farther, fewer/less, imply/infer, discreet/discrete, and so on
+- usage — words often misused: further/farther, fewer/less, imply/infer, discreet/discrete

-A copyedit examines word choice for semantic precision and tone; flags or cleans up inaccuracies related to dates, names, book titles, and all things numerical; and checks for missing elements like captions or headings.
-Additional copyediting tasks, such as verifying quotations for accuracy, can be included as needed.
+A copyedit considers word choice for semantic precision and tone; flags or cleans up inaccuracies related to dates, names, book titles (i.e., basic fact checking); checks for missing elements such as captions or headings; verifies quoted material; and ensures complete and correctly formatted source citations, if applicable.

-Finally, a copyedit applies consistent editorial style for the treatment of numbers, measurements, abbreviations, and source citations, guided by the appropriate style manual, such as Associated Press Stylebook, Chicago Manual of Style, or Christian Writer’s Manual of Style.
+Finally, a copyedit applies consistent editorial style for the treatment of numbers, abbreviations, measurements, headlines (sentence vs. title case), and so forth, as called for by the appropriate style manual: The Associated Press Stylebook, The Chicago Manual of Style, or The Christian Writer’s Manual of Style.

-This type of edit does not include substantive (content) editing, rewriting, extensive fact checking, or formatting.
+This type of edit does not include substantive (content) editing or rewriting.

 Light to medium copyedit — five cents ($0.05) per word